 Founded in 1974, BACA is a nonprofit association dedicated to identifying and responding to the needs of the North Oakland community of Pittsburgh in order to improve the quality of urban living in this area.
 BACA is proud to have the support of more than 300 dues-paying members, including individuals, families, and area businesses.

-BACA holds open meetings every first Tuesday of the month at 7:00PM.
-Meetings take place at UCP’s Community Service Centre, 4638 Centre Ave.
-Pittsburgh, 15213.
+BACA holds open meetings every first Tuesday of the month at 7:00PM at the First Church-Christ Scientist, located at 201 North Dithridge Street, Pittsburgh, PA 15213.

 Oakcliffe Housing Club (OHC):